hsiaosiyuan0/regularjs-beautify/packages/core/README.md

 # regularjs-beautify-core

 This is the core of regularjs-beautify, it contains the core logic about beautifying and is designed as easy to be integrated with.
-You'll normally use this repo directly, consider to use the other downstream repositories.
+You'll not normally use this repo directly, consider to use the other downstream repositories.

 ## Features